Strategic Account Management Best practices

 That is the reason, why managing Strategic Accounts is not every account manager’s cup of tea.
 An organization is supposed to have a clear-cut understanding of how it wants to manage its strategic accounts, in order to yield the best results.

-SAMA Strategic Account Management Program:
+Strategic Account Management Association (SAMA) Certification

 The Strategic Account Management Association (SAMA) exposes companies around the globe to tools, methods and processes that enable them to forge closer relationships with their most strategic customers and co-create new sources of sustainable, customer-driven growth.
 SAMA’s Certified Strategic Account Manager (CSAM) certification is the gold standard of strategic account management.
 It is recognized and demanded by organizations worldwide.